A digitalization of the art market with a forced move

 What does the future hold for online sales?

-Ready to meet the challenge of this profound transformation of consumer habits, 67% of online art platforms expect the online art market to be dominated by a few international players in the next five years, according to the Hiscox Online Art Trade Report 2020**.
+Ready to meet the challenge of this profound transformation in consumer habits, 67% of online art platforms expect the online art market to be dominated by a few international players in the next five years, according to the Hiscox Online Art Trade Report 2020**.
 Hence, the need for art platforms to always be ahead of the game and to constantly reinvent themselves in order to maintain a leading position and gain market share.
 Moreover, 80% of these platforms believe that online sales will continue to grow in the coming years, including an average shopping cart on the rise.

 *Art Basel & UBS report The Art Market published in March 2021.